nzupp/blackjack_dqn/README.md

     20      |   0.0   % |   100.0  % |      1654
 ```

-Believe it or not, these results actually indicate excellent learning of the basic optimal policy of blackjack- but more on that in the theory section.
+Believe it or not, these results actually indicate viable learning of the basic optimal policy of blackjack- but more on that in the theory section.

 ## Theory